NBISweden/workshop-reproducible-research/pages/course-information/pre-course-setup.md

 conda config --add channels conda-forge
 ```

-and we will also set so called 'strict' channel priority, which ensures higher stability and better performance (see
+and we will also set so called 'strict' channel priority, which ensures higher
-details about this setting by running `conda config --describe channel_priority`):
+stability and better performance (see details about this setting by running the
+following:

 ```
 conda config --set channel_priority strict